Opinion

 Escue also emphasized that the reports concerning these traditional students failed to provide notice because they "involved significantly different behavior—a single incident of inappropriate touching and a series of inappropriate name-calling."
 Id. at 1154.
 But the same is not true of the reports at issue here.
 The incidents reported to LCSD1 were not isolated—there were at least five reports over the course of a single school year.
 And, when viewed "collectively," Broward Cnty., 604 F.3d at 1258-59, these reports were highly suggestive of an ongoing improper physical relationship between Mr. Meza and Ms. Forth.

-The JJHS Principals themselves acknowledged that several types of reported behavior-including that Mr. Meza displayed an obsessive interest in Ms. Forth and spent time with her at school when students were not supposed to be present (i.e., on the professional development days)-could evince an inappropriate relationship or "grooming."
+The JJHS Principals themselves acknowledged that several types of reported behavior—including that Mr. Meza displayed an obsessive interest in Ms. Forth and spent time with her at school when students were not supposed to be present (i.e., on the professional development days)—could evince an inappropriate relationship or "grooming."
 See Joint App. at 350-54, 656-57.
-Thus, a reasonable jury could find that the reported behavior here was not so far afield from Mr. Meza's sexually abusive behavior toward Ms. Forth that it failed to provide notice as a matter of law.
-Cf. Escue, 450 F.3d at 1154.
+Thus, a reasonable jury

-Finally, though there are notable differences between this case and the panel's decision in Hilldale, 397 Fed.Appx.
-445, the decision we reach here is consistent with Hilldale.
+Finally, though there are notable differences between this case and the panel's decision in Hilldale, 397 F. App'x 445, the decision we reach here is consistent with Hilldale.
 As in Hilldale, LCSD1 received reports of Mr. Meza's behavior approximately around the time that he was laying the groundwork for, and advancing, an improper physical relationship with Ms. Forth.
 See id. at 447.
 Moreover, although no single incident of reported behavior at issue here conveyed quite the same sexually explicit message as the report in Hilldale, see id. at 452-53, neither in Hilldale nor elsewhere have we concluded that actual notice requires reports of such a sexually explicit nature.
 Moreover, this case involved far more reports over a concentrated period than the situation in Hilldale.
 See id. at 452-53 (indicating that the principal received only one report); cf. Escue, 450 F.3d at 1153-54 (explaining that the frequency of reports made to officials is relevant to our notice inquiry).
 For the reasons we have discussed, a jury could reasonably conclude that the cumulative import of the reports concerning Mr. Meza's behavior provided actual notice to appropriate persons of LCSD1 that he posed a substantial risk of abuse.

 In sum, the outcome we reach here is entirely consistent with Gebser and decisions from this Circuit addressing the requirements of actual notice under Title IX.

 To be sure, we admittedly do reach a different outcome here than the Eleventh Circuit did under somewhat similar facts in Troup County, 678 F.3d at 1261-62.
-In understanding these disparate outcomes, we put aside for analytical purposes, the significant question-which we alluded to supra in Part III.A.1-of whether Troup County is properly read as applying a more stringent standard than Escue, under which actual notice must be predicated on reports of harassment based on sex or gender.
+In understanding these disparate outcomes, we put aside for analytical purposes, the significant question—which we alluded to supra in Part III.A.1—of whether Troup County is properly read as applying a more stringent standard than Escue, under which actual notice must be predicated on reports of harassment based on sex or gender.
 Even if Troup County is amenable to a narrower interpretation that does not require reports of this character, Troup County is distinguishable from the unique facts of this case.
-Reading the record in the light most favorable to Ms. Forth, many of the most salient circumstances in this case-such as Mr. Meza reacting in a threatening manner to Ms. Hall's denial of his request to have more access to Ms. Forth, the substantial amount of time that Mr. Meza continually spent in person with Ms. Forth, Mr. Meza's adoption of Ms. Forth, and Ms. Hunter's subjective awareness of the substantial risk posed by Mr. Meza-have no analogue in Troup County.
+Reading the record in the light most favorable to Ms. Forth, many of the most salient circumstances in this case—such as Mr. Meza reacting in a threatening manner to Ms. Hall's denial of his request to have more access to Ms. Forth, the substantial amount of time that Mr. Meza continually spent in person with Ms. Forth, Mr. Meza's adoption of Ms. Forth, and Ms. Hunter's subjective awareness of the substantial risk posed by Mr. Meza—have no analogue in Troup County.
 In a similar vein, the Troup County court noted that the school district's lack of actual knowledge was made "even more clear" by the fact that the teacher's daughter and the plaintiff-student were close, which may have provided a reason for contact between the teacher and student.
 See id. at 1261-62.
 There is no situation like that here, offering a possible legitimate explanation for Mr. Meza's extensive contact with Ms. Forth.
-In light of these significant factual distinctions, the different outcome in Troup County gives us no pause here.
+In light of these significant factual distinctions, the different out-come in Troup County gives us no pause here.

 B

-LCSD1 argues that we must nevertheless affirm because Ms. Forth failed to make an adequate showing that the school district was deliberately indifferent before learning of her report to the police.
-To hold a school district liable under Title IX, a plaintiff must prove, among other elements, that the school district was "deliberately indifferent" to known discrimination.
 Escue, 450 F.3d at 1152 (quoting Murrell, 186 F.3d at 1246). "[D]eliberate indifference exists where the response 'to the harassment or lack thereof is clearly unreasonable in light of the known circumstances.'"
-Hilldale, 397 Fed.Appx. at 453 (quoting Davis, 526 U.S. at 648).
+Hilldale, 397 F. App'x at 453 (quoting Davis, 526 U.S. at 648, 119 S.Ct.
+1661).
 Because deliberate indifference is an element of a Title IX claim, LCSD1 argues that Ms. Forth's appellate challenge must ultimately fail as she has "abandoned in total the issue of deliberate indifference" by appealing only from the district court's determination concerning actual notice, without otherwise appealing the court's decision on deliberate indifference.
 Aplee.'s Resp.
 Br. at 32.
 We disagree.

 "After a defendant properly moves for summary judgment, the non-movant plaintiff must bring forward sufficient evidence to demonstrate that a genuine issue of material fact exists on every element of a claim."
 Fla.
 Dep't of Ins. v.
 Chase Bank of Tex.
 Nat'l Ass'n, 274 F.3d 924, 928 (5th Cir.
 2001) (emphasis added).
 Consistent with this rule, Ms. Forth mounted an argument in the district court concerning deliberate indifference.